 Welcome to the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Chemical and Radiation Threats and Hazards.

 This HPRU is a partnership between Imperial College London and the UK Health Security Agency, in collaboration with King’s College London and the MRC Toxicology Unit at the University of Cambridge.

 We have strong links with the Environmental Exposures and Health HPRU and the MRC Centre for Environment and Health.
 To ensure we operate as a highly collaborative matrix, analogous to PHE’s multi-functional, single-agency model, we have created a Joint Steering Committee, Training Programme Committee, Public and Community Involvement, Engagement and Participation Committee and Public and Community Oversight Group.

-The mission of this HPRU is to address today’s most pressing chemical and radiation threats and hazards, advance understanding of how the everyday and exceptional contact we have with chemicals and radiation leads to ill health and deliver timely impact on policy to improve the long-term health of the nation.
+The mission of this HPRU is to address today’s most pressing chemical and radiation threats and hazards, to advance our understanding of how the everyday and exceptional contact we have with chemicals and radiation leads to ill health and deliver timely impact on policy to improve the long-term health of the nation.
 Research of the highest quality will be undertaken, focusing on specific agents and situations, including ionising radiation, electromagnetic fields, ultra-violet light, neurotoxins, flame retardants, re-developed brownfield sites and contaminated drinking water.
 Our aims are to improve the understanding of the distribution, determinants and pathways linking these exposures to health effects, to provide scientific evidence that will impact directly on public health practice and policy, and to train the next generation of research leaders in environment and health.

 The research programme is organised into four complementary themes focusing on: generating new knowledge and understanding of chemical and radiation disease mechanisms and risks to health; information on exposure-response relationships and their quantification based on occupational, patient and population cohorts; discovery and application of biomarkers of exposure, effect and susceptibility; novel methods for the in vitro identification of radiation and chemical causes of cancer, circulatory diseases and neurological dysfunction; application of biomarkers to assess chemical and medical radiation exposure risks and risk mitigation and control of chemical warfare agents and other high toxicity compounds.